-When we welcome Jesus, we receive the Holy Spirit, who unites us to God in a whole-oflife changing relationship that will continue forever in God's everlasting kingdom.
+When we welcome Jesus, we receive the Holy Spirit and begin a life-changing relationship with God as our heavenly Father, which will continue forever in God's everlasting Kingdom.

-If you are hearing or understanding this good news for the first time, and you believe it, you can begin a new relationship with God by praying a prayer like this:
+If you are hearing or understanding this Great News for the first time, and you believe it, you can begin a new relationship with God by praying a prayer like this:

 Almighty God, I believe that you so loved the world, that you gave your only Son, that whoever believes in him should not perish but have eternal life, and I believe that your Son is Jesus.
-In Jesus' name, please forgive my sins and please give me eternal life so that I will be one of your beloved people, now and forever.
+In Jesus' name, please forgive my sins and please give me eternal life so that I will be one of your beloved children, now and forever.
 Amen.

-If you prayed that and meant it, your sins have been forgiven, and you have started eternal life!
-It's now your privilege to learn to live a Christian life of faith, hope and love.
+If you prayed that prayer, and meant it, your sins have been forgiven, and you have started eternal life!
+The way to keep going is to keep growing in faith, hope and love in Jesus.